Train UNet

 The overall accuracy was pretty high (~90%).
 However, the class level F1-score, recall, and precision suggest that some classes were more difficult to predict.
 For example, the F1-score was lowest for the building (1) and road (4) classes.
 This could be because these classes were not as abundance in the dataset.
 Investigating the confusion matrix, you can see that there was some confusion between the background (0) and woodland (2) classes and also the roads (4) and background (0) classes.

-model = myUNet(encoderChn=[16,32,64,128], decoderChn=[128,64,32,16], inChn=3, botChn=512, nCls=5).to(device)
+= myUNet(encoderChn=[16,32,64,128], decoderChn=[128,64,32,16], inChn=3, botChn=512, nCls=5).to(device) model

-model.load_state_dict(best_weights)
+best_weights model.load_state_dict(best_weights)

 <All keys matched successfully>

-testDS = MultiClassSegDataset(testDF, transform=test_transform)
+= MultiClassSegDataset(testDF, transform=test_transform) testDS

-testDL = DataLoader(testDS, batch_size=8, shuffle=False, sampler=None,
+= DataLoader(testDS, batch_size=8, shuffle=False, sampler=None,

-batch_sampler=None, num_workers=0, collate_fn=None,
+testDL =None, num_workers=0, collate_fn=None,

-pin_memory=False, drop_last=True, timeout=0,
+batch_sampler=False, drop_last=True, timeout=0,

-acc = tm.Accuracy(task="multiclass", num_classes=5).to(device)
+= tm.Accuracy(task="multiclass", num_classes=5, average="micro").to(device)

-f1 = tm.F1Score(task="multiclass", num_classes=5, average='none').to(device)
+acc = tm.F1Score(task="multiclass", num_classes=5, average='none').to(device)

-recall = tm.Recall(task="multiclass", num_classes=5, average='none').to(device)
+f1 = tm.Recall(task="multiclass", num_classes=5, average='none').to(device)

-precision = tm.Precision(task="multiclass", num_classes=5, average='none').to(device)
+recall = tm.Precision(task="multiclass", num_classes=5, average='none').to(device)

-kappa = tm.CohenKappa(task="multiclass", num_classes=5).to(device)
+precision = tm.CohenKappa(task="multiclass", num_classes=5).to(device)

-cm = tm.ConfusionMatrix(task="multiclass", num_classes=5).to(device)
+kappa = tm.ConfusionMatrix(task="multiclass", num_classes=5).to(device) cm

 myUNet(